7.0 Registration & Records

 Students may transfer from a master’s program to a doctoral program without completing the master’s requirements provided they meet the following requirements:

-- at least nine credits out of the 12 credits from 500-level or above courses;
+- At least six of the 12 credits/coursework requirements are 500-level or above courses;

-- at least nine credits out of the 12 credits with final grades of 80% or above;
+- At least six of the 12 credits/coursework requirements have final grades of 76% or above;

-- Completed form “Transfer from Master’s to Doctoral Degree” is submitted in advance of the start of the term for which the transfer is requested.
+- The student has completed and submitted the “Transfer from Master’s to Doctoral Degree” form in advance of the start of the term for which the transfer is requested.